pretix/pretix-docs/docs/guides/seating.md

 This is useful if, for example, your event is taking place at a theater, a stadium, or a dining hall.
 Your customers will be able to look at the seating plan and choose their preferred seat.

+The usefulness of the seating feature is not limited to seats.
+You can also use it to sell or assign booths at a trade fair, tables in a reading room, or spots in a parking lot.
+Seating plans can represent any space with a fixed layout and a limited number of usable spots.

 ## Prerequisites

 Many aspects of seating are handled on the event level, so you need to create an event first.